UPDATE 2 February 2021: Today, Tokens.Net posted the following message on their website. In summary, they are closing down.

 TokensNet’s trading fees for both takers and makers are 0.10%.
 This fee is a bit below the global industry average.
 The global industry average taker fee is 0.213% and the global industry average maker fee is 0.16%, according to this comprehensive study on the subject, so TokensNet's fees are below average in both respects.

 TokensNet Withdrawal fees

-TokensNet charges 0.001 BTC per BTC-withdrawal.
+TokensNet charges 0.0005 BTC per BTC-withdrawal.
 The global industry average BTC-withdrawal fee the last time we at Cryptowisser did a full-blown empirical study of it was approx. 0.0006.
 But today, we see more and more exchanges charging 0.0005 BTC per BTC-withdrawal, so one could argue that 0.0005 BTC is starting to become the new industry average.
-In any event, the withdrawal fees charged by this platform are above the industry average.
+In any event, the withdrawal fees charged by this platform are in line with (or possibly even slightly below) the global industry average.

 TokensNet previously did not accept any other deposit method than cryptos, so new investors were then restricted from trading here.
 However, on 21 October 2020, TokensNet launched a trio of new payment methods: Apple Pay, Klarna and Interac, thereby enabling both wire transfers and credit/debit card purchases.